robenkleene/robenkleene.github.io/_posts/2020-09-21-the-era-of-visual-studio-code.md

 Sublime Text's extensions run in an embedded [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) runtime with an [extensive API](https://www.sublimetext.com/docs/3/api_reference.html), unlike TextMate which [uses the scripting languages built-in to macOS](https://github.com/textmate/bundle-support.tmbundle/blob/13169c6209ebb02564009c4ce573d62452c9b3ae/Support/shared/bin/ruby18), and [rather than having a proper extension API](https://macromates.com/manual/en/appendix#plug-in_api), mainly centers on processing [standard out](https://en.wikipedia.org/wiki/Standard_streams).

 Sublime Text greatly expanded what extensions could do, allowing more sophisticated integrations such as [linters](https://en.wikipedia.org/wiki/Lint_(software)) that included GUI components.
+And [Package Control](https://packagecontrol.io/news), the enormously popular package manager for Sublime Text built by [Will Bond](https://twitter.com/wbond/) ([who now works for Sublime HQ](https://www.sublimetext.com/blog/articles/sublime-text-3-build-3103)), featured package management at a centralized source reducing the friction to browse, install, and update packages, a model that would also be adopted by subsequent text editors.

 Even with Sublime Text's expanded extensions, it still didn't go far enough.
-Sublime Text's package manager, [Package Control](https://packagecontrol.io/news), isn't built-in, and, while Sublime Text does have an API, its use of Python with custom calls for GUI components, still left room for subsequent text editors to make extensions more accessible to build.
+Package Control wasn't built-in, and, while Sublime Text does have an API, its use of Python with custom calls for GUI components still left room for future text editors to make extensions more accessible to build.

 ### 2014: Atom